dmccuk/vagrant-devops/README.md

-Vagrant-Devops Udemy course code
+#  Vagrant-Devops Udemy course code

-The course can be found here with  code for the maximum discount I'm able to give: https://www.udemy.com/devops-for-operations/?couponCode=LINKEDINDEVOPS99
+The course can be found here with a code for the maximum discount I'm able to give: https://www.udemy.com/devops-for-operations/?couponCode=LINKEDINDEVOPS99

 =========================